ruoat/definitions/integrations.md

 to Terhikki is needed when person’s rights to act as a registered professional is checked.
 The check could be done when new professionals are added to system and organizations.
 This reduces dependency to Terhikki, but revoked and granted rights must be handled.
+System must not under any circumstances allow some person to act as a professional if that person is not a professional.

 _TBD: How and when are rights updated?
 Professional’s profile view could have an action to fetch rights from Terhikki.
 Additionally, system/organization